 11) Spicy Stir-Fried Cabbage

-The hallmark of dry-fried cabbage is blistered cabbage edges and the heat of chilis.
-The aim is to allow the cabbage to remain in the pan so that it can be chared in some areas before being tossed.
-Who can resist “one more bite” with the sweet and spicy profile produced by dried chiles and sugar?
-Enjoy with plain steamed rice!
+The signature of dry-fried cabbage is the blistered edges of the cabbage and the heat from chillies.
+The goal is to have the cabbage remain in the pan so that it chars in a few places before being tossed.
+Who doesn’t want “just another bite” with the sweet and spicy mix created by dried chilies and sugar?
+It is best enjoyed with plain steamed rice!

 12) Fish Tacos